Leasing and Boarding with Lupine Farm

 If the horse ownership path isn’t the one you are on at present, but you would like the benefits of bonding with one horse, the opportunity for some unstructured riding time, and the chance to have a horse to use for off-site competitions and clinics, there are a variety of leases available in the world.
 You might find somebody willing to free lease their horse to you for a specified period of time during which you assume all costs of ownership, but only for a finite period of time (as opposed to if you purchase a horse, that horse is yours and remains your financial responsibility until you can find a suitable buyer or home when you are ready to move on).

 We offer paid leases on some of our horses at Hemphill’s September through May and you could then board them at Lupine for example.
 You might also do a lease on a competition horse that suits your needs for one competitive season in which you generally pay the owner a fixed lease fee in order to lease that horse for the year and then you can board it at the stable of your choice and assume all financial responsibility for the season.
 Many lesson barns allow various lease arrangements with their horses in order to allow students more time in the saddle and the chance to compete without owning a horse.
-We have evaluated our lease program and are making a couple of changes for 2022 to keep up with the cost of everything and to remain in step with other area stables.
 We will continue to allow day leases of lesson horses for our home shows and clinics as well as for leadline and walk-trot riders, but if you would like to compete off-site in a division higher than walk-trot, you will be required to have your own horse or a half-lease on one of our lesson horses.
 Two people may each have a half lease on the same horse and share that horse at horse shows.
 Walk-trot and leadline riders may day-lease a horse for shows even if it is half-leased by another student.

 Half – Lease (month to month):